There are certain considerations in place for Armed Forces personnel who are looking to obtain or upgrade their Manitoba driver’s licence.

 A Manitoba resident can use their DND 404 licence in classes 1, 2, 3, 4 and 5, (including air brakes) to obtain a Manitoba driver’s licence.
 No additional testing is required.

-Active members and members who have retired within the last three months require these documents to receive a licence:
+Active members and members who have retired within the last two years require these documents to receive a licence:

 Support our Troops specialty licence plates are available for sale through Autopac agents.
 A set of the new plates will cost $70, with $30 of each purchase going towards educational scholarships for qualifying military members, their spouses, partners or children planning to study in Manitoba.
 More information is available here.